ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

    </div>
    <figcaption>C-clips</figcaption>
    </figure>
-4. From the upper end of the down tube I push the Di2 wire completely through the provided shrink tube.
-It´s important to begin with the Di2 wire first and not with the brake hose!<mark>shrink tube length</mark>
+4. From the upper end of the down tube I push the Di2 wire completely through a 50 cm long shrink tube.
+It´s important to begin with the Di2 wire first and not with the brake hose!
 5. Then I push the brake hose through the shrink tube.
-The shrink tube has a diameter of 6.4 mm →  3.2 mm but it is not required to shrink the tube.
-If you leave it like it is it will just look fine.
+The shrink tube has a diameter of 6.4 mm →  3.2 mm.
+It´s not required to shrink the tube and keep the 6.4 mm in diameter.
+If you leave it like that it will just look fine in my view.
    <figure>
    <div class="split">
    <img src="/img/strael/shrink-tube-sign.jpg" alt="A sign indicating the type of shrink type">